zerotwo1910/NM_WhatNext_Vision_Motors/README.md

 ---

-## 🔭 Future Scope
+## Future Scope

-- **🗺️ Geo-Based Dealer Assignment:** Enhance the Auto Assign Dealer Flow using Salesforce Maps or a custom Apex geo-coding service for precise geographical distance-based dealer assignment.
+- **Geo-Based Dealer Assignment:** Enhance the Auto Assign Dealer Flow using Salesforce Maps or a custom Apex geo-coding service for precise geographical distance-based dealer assignment.
-- **🔐 Role-Based Access Control:** Create custom Profiles and Permission Sets for Sales Executives, Dealers, and Branch Managers.
+- **Role-Based Access Control:** Create custom Profiles and Permission Sets for Sales Executives, Dealers, and Branch Managers.
-- **🌐 Customer Self-Service Portal:** Implement a Salesforce Experience Cloud portal for customers to place orders, check stock, track status, and find nearest dealers.
+- **Customer Self-Service Portal:** Implement a Salesforce Experience Cloud portal for customers to place orders, check stock, track status, and find nearest dealers.
-- **🔄 Real-Time Stock Synchronization:** Integrate Vehicle inventory with an external ERP or warehouse management system using Salesforce Connect or REST API.
+- **Real-Time Stock Synchronization:** Integrate Vehicle inventory with an external ERP or warehouse management system using Salesforce Connect or REST API.
-- **🤖 Einstein AI Integration:** Add Einstein Next Best Action for vehicle recommendations and Einstein Analytics for management dashboards.
+- **Einstein AI Integration:** Add Einstein Next Best Action for vehicle recommendations and Einstein Analytics for management dashboards.
-- **📱 WhatsApp / SMS Notifications:** Integrate with a messaging platform (e.g., Twilio) for order confirmations and status updates.
+- **WhatsApp / SMS Notifications:** Integrate with a messaging platform (e.g., Twilio) for order confirmations and status updates.
-- **📲 Mobile App:** Extend the Lightning App to Salesforce Mobile for field sales executives.
+- **Mobile App:** Extend the Lightning App to Salesforce Mobile for field sales executives.

 ---

-## 💻 Source Code
+## Source Code

 ### 1. `VehicleOrderTrigger.cls`
 Entry-point Apex Trigger on `Vehicle_Order__c`.
 Fires on `before insert`, `before update`, `after insert`, and `after update`.
 Delegates all logic to `VehicleOrderTriggerHandler`.